 Carlton kicks nine goals and one behind in the final quarter to defeat Richmond by 24 points at Punt Road.

 With this loss Richmond slips out of the top four.

 Hawthorn defeats Richmond by two points at Glenferrie.
 It is the first time that the Tigers were beaten by Hawthorn since the clubs first met in 1925 after ___ straight wins.

 Jack Dyer plays for Police’s premiership team in the Wednesday League.
-Dyer, who had not played in Richmond’s game against Hawthorn due to an injured ankle aggravates the injury.
+Dyer, who had not played in Richmond’s game against Hawthorn due to a poisoned leg suffered as a result of an injury during State game in August.
 He will not play again this season.

 Richmond losses to Essendon in the final round and therefore fails to make the finals for the first time since 1927.
 Richmond had lost the last six games of the season.

 Jack Titus kicks five goals against Essendon to bring his season’s tally to 83 and equal his club record.